-- 5.13 When it comes to the material flow of funds into and out of the Island, the banking sector plays an important gatekeeper role.
+- 4.13 When it comes to the material flow of funds into and out of the Island, the banking sector plays an important gatekeeper role.
 Financial Advisory Firms reported the extent to which they use (themselves or for their clients) the Island's banking system.
 In addition to using the Island's banking sector, firms may also hold bank accounts for themselves, or their clients, outside the Island.
-Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised. - 5.14 All Financial Advisory Firms confirmed they only use the Island's banking sector for their own banking relationships.
-Where a Financial Advisory Firm is permitted to hold or manage clients' funds (which in itself is not prevalent), only 1 reported that they sometimes use a bank outside the Island for that purpose. - 5.15 The predominant payment methods accepted by Financial Advisory Firms were bank transfers and cheques.
-For 2017 and 2018 a small number reported that they accept cash by exception (two firms) or on an occasional basis (one firm). - 5.16 The above shows that Financial Advisory Firms predominantly bank in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 5.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
+Firms are also requested to explain the types of payment method they accept (for inward and outward remittance, where relevant) and the extent to which they are utilised. - 4.14 All Financial Advisory Firms, with one exception, confirmed they continue to only use the Island's banking sector for their own banking relationships.
+Where a Financial Advisory Firm is permitted to hold or manage clients' funds (which in itself is not prevalent), only 1 reported that they sometimes use a bank outside the Island for that purpose. - 4.15 The predominant payment methods accepted by Financial Advisory Firms were bank transfers and cheques.
+For 2018 and 2019 a small number (3) reported that they accept cash by exception or on an occasional basis only. - 4.16 The above shows that Financial Advisory Firms continue to predominantly bank in the Isle of Man and mainly utilise very standard methods of payment, with limited cash activity. - 4.17 The Island's banks report the value and number of transactions by country (for money flowing in and out of the Island) on a quarterly basis.
 Further information is contained in the Preventing Financial Crime report for the banking sector.

-6. Managing and reporting of sanctions - Financial Advisers
+5. Managing and reporting of sanctions - Financial Advisers

-- 6.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 6.2 At the end of 2018, of the 15 Financial Advisory Firms, 14 confirmed that they screen for sanctions at the commencement of a business relationship, and 13 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
+- 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - 5.2 At the end of 2019, all 16 Financial Advisory Firms confirmed that they screen for sanctions at the commencement of a business relationship, an improvement from 2018 (14 of 15).
+Further, 14 confirmed that they screen their customer records on a periodic basis to determine if a customer has become subject to sanctions; this was the same profile as reported in 2018 (13 of 15).

 For the latter, the frequency of screening varied but was predominantly either annually, half yearly or ad-hoc rather than through automated daily monitoring; this takes into account the more local features of the customer book.